DataScientest-Studio/oct25_bde_holiday_itinerary/docs/data_import.md

 ## Configuration & Environment Variables

-The import process requires the following environment variables (configured in `docker-compose.yaml` for the `neo4j_api` service):
+The import process uses the following environment variables, all defined in `docker-compose.yaml` for the `neo4j_api` service.

 | Variable                  | Description                                                                                                                       |
 | ------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |